Death and Dying

 Bear Island

 Louise and her family are sad over the loss of their beloved dog, Charlie.
 "Life will not be the same," Louise says, as she visits a little island that Charlie loved.
-But on a visit to the island after Charlie's death, something strange happens: she meets a bear.
-At first, she's afraid, but soon she realizes that the bear is sad, too.
+But on a visit to the island after Charlie's death, something strange happens: she meets a bear, sad just like her.
 As Louise visits more often, she realizes that getting over loss takes time.

 Harry & Hopper